-Portions of the registrant's proxy statement fo the extent stated herein. or the 2015 Annual Meeting of Stock cholders are incorporated herein b by reference in Part III of this annu ual report on Form 10-K to
+Portions of the registrant's proxy statement for the 2015 Annual Meeting of Stockholders are incorporated herein by reference in Part III of this annual report on Form 10-K to the extent stated herein.

 Clean Energy Fuels Corp.
 Annual Report on Form 10-K